-I don’t think sentimental items are bad, or evil, or that holding on to them is wrong—I don’t.
-I think the danger of sentimental items—and sentimentality in general—is far more subtle.
-If you want to get rid of an item but the only reason you are holding on to it is for sentimental reasons—if it is weighing on you—then perhaps it’s time to get rid of it, perhaps it’s time to free yourself of the weight.
-That doesn’t mean you need to get rid of everything, though.
+I don’t think sentimental items are bad, or evil, or that holding on to them is wrong; I think the danger of sentimental items (and sentimentality in general) is far more subtle.
+If you want to get rid of an item, but the only reason you are holding on to it is for sentimental reasons—and if it is weighing on you—then perhaps it’s time to get rid of it, perhaps it’s time to free yourself of the weight.
+That doesn’t mean you must get rid of everything, though.

-When I returned to Ohio, I had four boxes of Mom’s photographs in my trunk, which I would later scan and back up online.
+When I returned to Ohio, I had four boxes of Mom’s photographs in my trunk, which I would later scan and save online.
 I found a scanner that made scanning the photos easy.
-Those photos are digital now and they can be used in digital picture frames instead of collecting dust in a basement.
+Those photos are digital now, and they can be used in digital picture frames instead of collecting dust in a basement.
 I no longer have the clutter of their boxes lying around and weighing me down, and they can never be destroyed in a fire.

 I donated everything else strewn throughout her home: her furniture, her clothes, and her decorative items.
-It was a giant leap for me, but I felt it must be done to remove the weight—the emotional gravitas—of the situation from my shoulders.
+It was a giant leap for me, but I felt I must do it to remove the weight—the emotional gravitas—of the situation from my shoulders.
 I don’t need Mom’s stuff to remind me of her—there are traces of her everywhere: in the way I act, in the way I treat others, even in the way I smile.
 She’s still there, and she was never part of her stuff.

-Whenever I give advice on paring down, I tend to give two options:
+Whenever I give advice on paring down, I tend to offer two options:

-The first option is usually the Giant Leap option—the dive-in-head-first option: get rid of everything, smash your TV, throw out all your stuff, quickly rip off the band-aid, let it go!
-This option isn’t for everyone—and it’s often not for me—but in this case, this is exactly what I did.
+The first option is usually the Giant Leap option, the dive-in-head-first option: get rid of everything, smash your TV, throw out all your stuff, quickly rip off the Band-Aid, let it go!
+This option isn’t for everyone (and it’s often not for me), but in the case of my mom’s stuff, this is exactly what I did.

-The second option is to take Baby Steps, which works because it helps you build momentum by taking action.
+The second option is to take Baby Steps, which works because it helps you build momentum by taking small, incremental actions.
 What sentimental item can you get rid of today that you’ve wanted to get rid of for a while?
 Start there.
-Then pick a few things each day and gradually increase your efforts as you feel more comfortable.
+Then pick a few things each day, gradually increasing your efforts as you feel more comfortable.